bitterjug/devjournal-crypto/devjournal.markdown

 'run time' but the body of the class definition is executed at `load time`, which we cannot rely upon when loading asynchronously with require.

+I'm wondering whether instead of a global variable we'd be better keeping these things in a module object and managing dependencies explicitly with require.
+Having written that down it sounds like a complete no brainer.
+Hmm.

+## 2014-02-09 21:44 Sunday

+And another thing: